Brijesh403/Spidering_and_Modeling_Email_Data.PY4E/README.md

 until it has spidered the desired number of messages or it reaches a page that does not appear to be a properly formatted message.*

-##Step 2^nd:
-###
+## Step 2<sup>nd</sup>
-The second process is
-*running the program *gmodel.py.
+### The second process is *running the program *gmodel.py.

-    gmodel.py* reads the rough/raw data from *content.sqlite* and produces a cleaned-up and well-modeled version of the data in the file index.sqlite The file  index.sqlite will be much smaller (often 10X smaller) than content.sqlite because it also compresses the header and body text.
+*gmodel.py* reads the rough/raw data from *content.sqlite* and produces a cleaned-up and well-modeled version of the data in the file index.sqlite The file  index.sqlite will be much smaller (often 10X smaller) than content.sqlite because it also compresses the header and body text.

 *Running gmodel.py works as follows:*